How to Improve Your Team's Time Management

 Why it matters.

 The most crucial reason will, of course, be productivity.
 Teams that have good time management practices perform better.
-Their communication will be good to help work out timeline issues as well as to ensure a high-quality standard.
+Their communication will be good for helping work out timeline issues as well as ensuring a high-quality standard.

 A structure for all needs.